bradbell/at_cascade/readme.rst

 Directories
 ===========
+We also use the notation start_node_id and fit_node_id for the node_id of the corresponding to start_node and fit_node.
 The results for start_node are stored in

    top_directory/start_node_id/dismod.db

-where start_node_id is the node id for start_node and dismod.db is a dismod_at database.
-The results for other nodes are stored in
+The results for other fit_nodes are stored in

    parent_node_id/fit_node_id/dismod.db